windowsadmins/sbin-installer/README.md

 # 3. Or skip MSI: .\build.ps1 -SkipMsi
 ```

 **Note**: MSI packaging is included by default but may require elevated permissions on some systems.
 Use `-SkipMsi` for environments with restricted permissions.
+Version format follows `YYYY.MM.DD.HHMM` timestamp convention.

 ## Requirements